reimagined/resolve/docs/advanced-techniques.md

 # Process Managers (Sagas)

 Process Managers (or Sagas) are used to run arbitrary service code in response to events or on schedule.
 Generally, this is where you define logic that deal with side effects: you can emit new events and communicate with the outside world in any way (e.g., query databases, send emails, etc.).
-You can view a Saga as a scripted replacement to a user.
+You can view a Saga as a scripted virtual user.

 The code below demonstrates a Saga that handles events: